gidavies/AzureIaaSInfraLab/MoveIacLab2.md

 <img src="images/Lab2_4_1.jpg" width="624"/>

+Note that the VM you created above is not needed so delete it and/or it's resource group at any point here.

 ## Part 2: Creating new resources from templates in the library

 1. In the templates click on your newly created template: